georglind/babusca/README.md

 Note that we used the `chain.normalize` function to create two normalized couplings, i.e. couplings both of whose overall rate is given by, `Gamma = pi * g ** 2 = 1`.

-There are several other generators, but simply inspecting the code, should easily reveal their way of working.
+There are several other generators for various geometries and by inspecting the code I hope you are able to easily determine their workings.

+/Kim G. L. Pedersen